IMSAFE Checklist Acronym Explained

-IMSAFE is an acronym used in aviation to help pilots assess their physical and mental fitness before a flight.
+Aviation professionals use IMSAFE as an acronym to help pilots assess their physical and mental fitness before a flight.

-IMSAFE is used as a “self-check” to ensure that you, the pilot, are as ready to fly as the aircraft is.
+IMSAFE is used as a “self-check” to make sure that you, the pilot, are as ready to fly as the aircraft is.

 Ultimately, the safety of a flight is only as good as its weakest link.
 With a significant amount of accidents caused by pilot error every year, pilots must ensure they are physically and mentally fit to fly.